JMacioce/JMacioce/README.md

 My name is **Julian**, I am fascinated by digital tech!

+I'm a passionate software developer from Canada 🇨🇦

+**About me**

 - Currently in 2nd year Computer Science
-- ✍️  Currently developing multiple mini-websites for practice while learning javascript
+- ✍️ Currently developing multiple mini-websites for practice while learning JavaScript
 - 🧠 Currently learning OOP in Java, and Web Development in HTML, CSS, and JavaScript
 - 📩 You can reach me by [email](mailto:jjmacioce@hotmail.com)!
 - ❗️ Ask me about anything [here](https://github.com/JMacioce/JMacioce/issues)!